 - Dice your red onion into small pieces and add to the bowl.

 - With your hands, mash the lentils and black beans until they are no longer whole, but not too mushy.

 - Add the tomato paste, Worcestershire sauce, Vegan Parmesan Cheese, Italian seasoning, flaxseed meal, hazelnut/almond flour, cassava flour, garlic powder, salt, and pepper.

 - Using a spoon, stir to combine.

-- Spoon a heaping tablespoon of the meatball mixture and gently roll between your hands to form a ball.
+- Spoon a heaping tablespoon of the meatball mixture and gently roll it between your hands to form a ball.
 Place onto a parchment-lined baking sheet and repeat.

 - Bake for 30 minutes, flip them and then bake an additional 10 minutes.

 It's time for a healthy lunch!
 Before you start to note that this recipe makes 20 falafel balls and doesn't include the recipe for the salad.
 How you make them into a dish is your choice: maybe it's in a salad or you can make a Greek-style falafel and pita wrap with a tahini sauce.
-This recipe calls for 1 1/2 cups of cooked black beans so you will have some extra leftover to make the other recipes on this page.
-If you want to make this salad below, slice up some cucumbers, tomatoes, drain your canned corn, chickpeas, and squeeze some fresh lemon over spinach or your choice of greens.
+This recipe calls for 1 1/2 cups of cooked black beans so you will have some extra leftovers to make the other recipes on this page.
+If you want to make this salad below, slice up some cucumbers, and tomatoes, drain your canned corn, and chickpeas, and squeeze some fresh lemon over spinach or your choice of greens.
 This recipe was created by the talented @vegamelon and served to you by The Beet.
 Scroll for everything you need to know on how to make these healthy baked falafels.